yancqS/blog-container/_posts/2021-06-01-how-javascript-work3.md

 ---
-title: How JavaScript works: memory management + how to handle 4 common memory leaks
+title: How JavaScript works - memory management + how to handle 4 common memory leaks
 description: How Javascript works
 date: '2021-06-01'
 author: Yoha